Software-Tools-Spring-26/Group_1_Project/Team_Checkpoint_2.0/READme.md

 * drafted tablue tables for the values by metro area.

 ### Grant:
-* provided a newly clean dataset to be used.
+* provided a newly cleaned dataset to be used.

 ### Hannah:
 * Set up the new Git repository.